renovate-bot/khulnasoft-lab-_-TradeScopeUi/README.md

 ## Run this project

-Using FreqUI, does require [freqtrade](https://github.com/freqtrade/freqtrade) to be setup and running.
+Using TradeUI, does require [tradescope](https://github.com/khulnasoft/tradescope) to be setup and running.
-In newer versions (2021.2 and newer), freqUI is builtin to freqtrade, so manual setup of freqUI will no longer be necessary unless you want to modify freqUI.
+In newer versions (2021.2 and newer), tradeUI is builtin to tradescope, so manual setup of tradeUI will no longer be necessary unless you want to modify tradeUI.
-Instructions for this end-user setup can be found in the [freqtrade API documentation](https://www.freqtrade.io/en/stable/rest-api/).
+Instructions for this end-user setup can be found in the [tradescope API documentation](https://www.tradescope.io/en/stable/rest-api/).

 ## Developer project setup

-It will require [freqtrade](https://github.com/freqtrade/freqtrade) to be running on the same host with the API enabled under (`localhost:8080`).
+It will require [tradescope](https://github.com/khulnasoft/tradescope) to be running on the same host with the API enabled under (`localhost:8080`).
 You can either use the webpack proxy (port can be changed in `vue.config.js`) - or connect directly to the API (recommended).

-You will also have to have CORS for freqtrade configured correctly based on the [freqtrade documentation](https://www.freqtrade.io/en/latest/rest-api/#cors).
+You will also have to have CORS for tradescope configured correctly based on the [tradescope documentation](https://www.tradescope.io/en/latest/rest-api/#cors).
-Most likely, the correct entry will be `http://localhost:3000` or `http://127.0.0.1:3000` - but the URL must match the URL you use to access FreqUI.
+Most likely, the correct entry will be `http://localhost:3000` or `http://127.0.0.1:3000` - but the URL must match the URL you use to access TradeUI.
 Ports can vary, so check the URL you're using.

 ### Project setup